 Yucatan PeninsulaCenotes cave diving, reef walls of Cozumel and ancient Mayan ruins

 Yucatan is situated on the Gulf of Mexico side with archaeological reminders of the Mayan past.
 There are Mayan communities dotted throughout the state along with several pyramids and temples, the most famous of all being Chichen Itza.
-Flamingos and other birds can also be found here as well as the incredible Cenotes.
+Flamingos and other exotic birds and wildlife can be found here too.

 Quintana Roo is on the Caribbean Sea side where most of the beach life is in Mexico.
-The Maya Riviera is home to the famous resorts of Cancun, Cozumel and Playa del Carmen and there are a large number of hotels to choose from.
+The Riviera Maya is home to the famous resorts of Cancun, Cozumel and Playa del Carmen and there are a large number of hotels to choose from.
 Blessed with beautiful, long white sandy beaches and crystal clear water the coastine here is idyllic and to top things off there is also access to the world’s second largest barrier reef – The Great Mayan Reef.
+While the reefs may offer some wonderful diving, it is the Cenotes cave systems that are the main draw for divers to this area.

-There are numerous diving highlights in this part of the world with the chance to see the incredible Sailfish Run Safari, diving with Whale Sharks and Bull Sharks, wreck dives and Cenotes cave diving.
-There are also excellent reef dives accessible from the resorts along the Maya Riviera and diving on the reef walls of Cozumel island.
+Other diving highlights in this part of the world include Sailfish Run, Whale Sharks, Bull Sharks and wreck dives.
+There are also excellent reef dives accessible from the resorts along the Maya Riviera and diving on the reef walls of neighbouring Cozumel Island.

 How to get there